-Prado was named for a famous pilot in Peru--Manuel Prado--who landed his float plane near the already established but unnamed village.
+Prado was named for a famous pilot in Peru, Manuel Prado, who landed his float plane near the already established but an unnamed village.
 As we exited the skiff, we were greeted with a hug from the village matriarch (mother of 14 children) who was about 4.5 feet tall, looked 90, but was 70 years old.
 She did have black hair, but according to Rudy, the Indians of the Amazon basin do not get gray hair.

-Dinner was next--delicious chicken, salad, rice, and fish.
-In bed (again) before 9 pm.Continue to 7 of 18 below.
+Dinner was next, delicious chicken, salad, rice, and fish.
+In bed (again) before 9 p.m.

 Early Morning Skiff Ride

-Wake up call at 6 am, and we boarded the skiff at 6:30 and went in search of more wildlife.
-This time we went way up a narrow river near the town of Nauta, but on the opposite side of the river.
-Again we saw many species of birds and wildlife, including parrots, water jacara, plumbous kites, crimson crested woodpecker, red-capped cardinal, great black hawk, black collar hawk (a fishing hawk), cayman lizard, tree iguana, snail kite, and a pygmy hatchet frog.
-Two highlights--the first was a three-toed sloth, which was way in the top of a kapok tree.
+Wake up call at 6 a.m., and we boarded the skiff at 6:30 a.m. and went in search of more wildlife.
+This time we went way up to a narrow river near the town of Nauta, but on the opposite side of the river.
+Again we saw many species of birds and wildlife, including parrots, water jacara, plumbous kites, crimson-crested woodpecker, red-capped cardinal, great black hawk, black collar hawk (a fishing hawk), Cayman lizard, tree iguana, snail kite, and a pygmy hatchet frog.
+Two highlights, the first was a three-toed sloth, which was way in the top of a kapok tree.
 We could see him clearly since the kapok didn't have any leaves.
-The second were some Hoatzin birds, which are ruminant birds.
+The second was some Hoatzin birds, which are ruminant birds.
 Although they are very large and look like peacocks, they were in a tree.
 Very exciting.

 Visit to Las Palmas Village and School